Project Learning Tree

 - PLT provides the one great lesson a week you wish you had time to plan.

-- PLT is adaptable to many contexts: classroom, playground, nature center, home.
+- PLT is adaptable to many contexts: classroom, playground, nature center, home; and many audiences: PreK-12 students, youth groups, 4-H clubs, museum visitors, and community groups.

-- PLT is cross-curricular: easy to infuse its environmental lessons into science, language arts, special education, and other classes.
+- PLT is cross-curricular, making it easy to infuse its environmental lessons into science, language arts, special education, and other classes.